Prologue

 I’m about to go back with her to see if I can help when Aleksandr punches Pavel’s shoulder and says, “Nice work.”

 “She say she craving this place.
-I say no and she yell at me?”
-Pavel asks, throwing his hands up.
+If I say no, she will yell at me.”
+Pavel shrugs.
+“There is no win.”

 The word craving strikes me as odd.
-I glance at Luke, who’s raised-eyebrow expression seems just as confused.
+I glance at Luke, whose raised-eyebrow expression seems just as confused.
 We both look at Pavel.

 “What?”
 Luke exclaims.
 His eyes light up, transforming his confusion into happiness.
 “Really?”